Fully local Reshetikhin-Turaev theories: Tangential structures involving

 \subsection{Tangential structures.}

-An \emph{$n$-dimensional tangential structure $\tau$} is a space equipped with a map to~$B\mathrm{O}(n)$, and a $\tau$-structure on a manifold is a factorization via $\tau$ of the structure map of the tangent bundle.
-Commonly, this represents a reduction of structure group, such as to the trivial group (an $n$-framing), the groups $\SO(n),\Spin(n) \to \mathrm{O}(n)$, but can be defined more generally.
+An \emph{$n$-dimensional tangential structure $\tau$} is a space equipped with a map to~$B\mathrm{O}_n$, and a $\tau$-structure on a manifold is a factorization via $\tau$ of the structure map of the tangent bundle.
+Commonly, this represents a reduction of structure group, such as to the trivial group (an $n$-framing), the groups $\SO_n,\Spin_n \to \mathrm{O}_n$, but can be defined more generally.
 Thus, the homotopy fiber of the map representing the Pontrjagin class

-defines an oriented $p_1$-structure, denoted by $\SO ^{p_1}\!(n)$. $\Spin^{p_1}\!(n)$-structures are defined similarly. \emph{Signature structures}, considered in~\cite{tur} for oriented RT theories, are more subtle: see~\S\ref{kill}.
+defines an oriented $p_1$-structure, denoted by $\SO^{p_1}_n$. $\Spin^{p_1}_n$-structures are defined similarly. \emph{Signature structures}, considered in~\cite{tur} for oriented RT theories, are more subtle: see~\cite{projsym}.

-Bordism groups of $n$-manifolds with tangential structure are the $\pi_0$ groups of the respective \emph{Madsen-Tillmann spectra} $MT(\tau)$, the (unreduced) de-suspensions of the underlying space of $\tau$ using the standard representation of the orthogonal group \cite{gmtw}.
-They are the $n$-fold looped group completions of the respective bordism categories.
-The $MT$ spectrum for $n$-framings is the shifted sphere $\bS^{-n}$.
+The bordism group of $n$-manifolds with $\tau$-structure is~$\pi_0$ of the respective \emph{Madsen-Tillmann spectrum} $MT(\tau)$, the (unreduced) de-suspension of the underlying space of~$\tau$ by the standard representation of $\mathrm{O}_n$, \cite{gmtw}.
+This is the ($n$-fold looped) group completion of the respective \emph{bordism category}.
+The~$MT$ spectrum for $n$-framings is the shifted sphere $\bS^{-n}$.